Quick Service Restaurants (QSR) Market Report Scope & Overview:

 By Service Type, Dine-in Leads While Online Delivery Surges:

-In 2025 dine-in had served more than 400 million customers across the world, still dominating traditional social dining.
-By contrast, digital delivery handled some 220 million orders, indicating how quickly mobile apps and delivery platforms have been adopted.
-As urbanization and technology adoption continue to increase at a rapid pace, the growth of digital ordering is expected to continue enabling restaurants to fulfil growing consumer demand for fast, convenient and contactless dining across key global regions.
+In 2025, Dine-in had already served more than 400 million customers worldwide, still leading in traditional social dining.
+On the other hand, digital delivery had processed 220 million orders, showing the rapid adoption of mobile apps and delivery services.
+As the pace of urbanization and technology adoption continues to accelerate, the trend in digital ordering is expected to continue to enable restaurants to meet the growing demand of consumers for fast and convenient dining.

 By Cuisine, Burgers & Sandwiches Dominate While Asian Grows Rapidly: